Valuing birds: understanding the relationship between social values and the conservation of Australian threatened

 This thesis examines relationships between people’s values, attitudes and behaviours with respect to threatened bird conservation in Australia.
-Three main research questions are addressed: 1.
-How do Australians value threatened birds?; 2.
-Who is involved in threatened bird conservation and how do they communicate their values; and 3.
-Do the values held for particular species of threatened birds affect the success of conservation efforts?
+Three main research questions are addressed regarding: how Australians value threatened birds; who is involved in threatened bird conservation and how they communicate their values; and whether the values held for particular species of threatened birds affect the success of strategies used to conserve them.

 The inquiry is situated within the discipline of social psychology, social constructionism theory and the field of human dimensions of wildlife research.
 It is informed by Kellert and Clark’s (1991) wildlife policy framework and Kellert’s ‘attitudes towards animals typology’.
 An interpretive, mixed-methods approach examined values held by different sectors of Australian society.
 A new typology of 12 avifaunal attitudes was developed to describe the different ways Australians value birds.
 Three quantitative online surveys of 3,818 members of the public examined Australian attitudes towards threatened birds.
 Three qualitative case studies (three matched pairs) of Australian threatened birds investigated the opinions of 74 key informants about the influence of stakeholder values, and those of other sectors of society, on threatened bird conservation.

 This research demonstrates the importance of understanding how social factors influence wildlife polices and processes relating to threatened bird conservation.
 It highlights consequences associated with privileging scientific values in the conservation process.
 The findings reveal how the social constructions of threatened birds and the issues affecting them influence societal interest and conservation investment.
 The results provide decision-makers with insights into developing effective frames to convey a broad range of threatened bird values to policy-makers and society.

 Gill submitted her thesis for examination in March 2014.

 - $1,140 EHSE SupervisorTravel Grant